What Is Linux? An Introduction to the Popular Operating System

 Introduction to Linux

 Linux, at its core, is an operating system kernel.
 It serves as the foundation for numerous operating systems commonly referred to as Linux distributions or "distros."
-The key aspect that sets Linux apart is its open-source nature, allowing anyone to access and modify its source code.
-This feature has fostered a vibrant community of developers and enthusiasts who contribute to its continual improvement and evolution.
+Its open-source nature fosters a vibrant community of developers and enthusiasts.

 Linux Distributions

 Linux distributions, or distros, are complete operating systems built around the Linux kernel.
-They provide a user-friendly interface, bundled applications, and extensive software repositories.
-Some popular Linux distros include:
+Some popular distros include:

 - Red Hat Enterprise Linux